renehorstmann/Pixelc/README.md

 - dialog:
   - delete
   - upload
-  - canvas_size
 - tools
-  - size as window like tooltip
   - layer
     - toggle like selection for a new toolbar
     - change layer (rename layer tool)